thowi/freeplane-to-md/README.md

 # Installation on macOS

-I highly recommend using a virtual environment so you only install the dependencies in a local environment, not the global system. \
+I highly recommend using a virtual environment so you only install the dependencies in a local environment, not the global system.
-On Mac, install these binaries:

-    brew install pyenv pyenv-virtualenv pyenv-virtualenvwrapper

-You'll need to install these dependencies in your environment:
+I'm using `uv` to create a virtual environment and install the dependencies:

+    uv venv create
-    pip install freeplane-io mdutils
+    uv pip install -r requirements.txt

-See the included `freeplane_to_md.sh` for a template to use with `pyenv`.

 # Usage

-    ./freeplane_to_md.sh file.mm
+    ./freeplane_to_md.py file.mm

 See `--help` for options.